Hypoplastic right heart syndrome

-Hypoplastic right heart syndrome is a congenital heart defect in which the right atrium and right ventricle are underdeveloped.
-This defect causes inadequate blood flow to the lungs and thus, a blue or cyanotic infant.
+Hypoplastic right heart syndrome (HRHS) is a congenital heart defect in which the structures on the right side of the heart, particularly the right ventricle, are underdeveloped.
+This defect causes inadequate blood flow to the lungs, and thus a cyanotic infant.

 Symptoms and signs

 Common symptoms include a grayish-blue (cyanosis) coloration to the skin, lips, fingernails and other parts of the body.
-Other pronounced symptoms can be rapid/difficulty breathing, poor feeding, cold hands or feet, or being inactive and drowsy.
-"In a baby with hypoplastic right heart syndrome, if the natural connections between the heart's left and right sides (foramen oval and ductus arteriosus) are allowed to close, he or she may go into shock."
-Signs of shock can include cool or clammy skin, a weak or rapid pulse, and dilated pupils.
+Other pronounced symptoms can be rapid or difficult breathing, poor feeding due to lack of energy, cold hands or feet, or being inactive and drowsy.
+Notably, patent ductus arteriosus and patent foramen ovale, normally dangerous defects, are necessary for a newborn with HRHS to survive.
+If either formation does close, the child will go into shock, signs of which can include cool or clammy skin, a weak or rapid pulse, and dilated pupils.

 Causes

-The Notch-signaling pathway is involved in multiple processes during heart development, along with Wnt signaling.
-Cardiomyocyte differentiation, patterning of the different cardiac regions, valve development, ventricular trabeculation, and outflow tract development have all been shown to depend on the activity of specific Notch-signaling elements.
-The importance of Notch signaling in human disease is evident from the discovery that many mutations in components of this pathway are inherited in several genetic and acquired disorders, though one cannot acquire hypoplastic right heart syndrome.
-Some of the mutations are thought to be on chromosome 2.
-Other deletions are thought to be chromosomal arms 9q34 and 20p12, which contain NOTCH1 and JAG1 and deletion of band q22 or q24.
-Wnt signaling also plays a role along with Notch 1,2 and JAG in the formation of cardiac tissues and heart development.
-When there are mutations in the Notch and Wnt pathways, Notch and Wnt are either not signaled or inhibited.
-These pathways have to signal proteins and other pathways, like Tbx2, 3 and 20, Bmp2, 10, and Hey1 and 2 which play a major role in different parts of the heart developing.
-When these proteins and other pathways are not signaled or are inhibited abnormalities form.
+It is mostly unknown what causes hypoplastic right heart syndrome in a given individual.
+It is thought that a family history of similar heart defects can increase the risk, and there are some genes hypothesized to be factors.
+However, it can also manifest in a child whose family is completely lacking in congenital heart abnormalities.

 Pathogenesis

 When the right side of the heart is more underdeveloped than the left side, this is known as hypoplastic right heart syndrome.
-HRHS is known for the pulmonary atresia valves, the tricuspid valve, and the hypoplastic pulmonary artery fail to form properly.
+HRHS is known for the pulmonary valve, the tricuspid valve, right ventricle, and the pulmonary artery all failing to form properly.
 HRHS also causes the right ventricle to be a fair amount smaller than the left side.

 In people with hypoplastic right heart syndrome, the heart is not able to adequately pump blood to the lungs.
 The result of this is an inadequate supply of oxygenated blood to be circulated to the body.
 The severity of underdevelopment varies for each individual.
 A special team of pediatric cardiologists is required to develop a treatment plan.